biocypher/.github/profile/README.md

 # 🔌 Adapters

 You can find an overview of our adapters and pipelines on the [Components Project Board](https://github.com/orgs/biocypher/projects/3/views/2).
-If you create something yourself, please get in touch, so we can keep this board updated for everyone!
+For more convenient browsing, you can also check out the [meta-graph](https://meta.biocypher.org), a Neo4j instance that is built by a BioCypher pipeline from the issues making up the Project Board ([here](https://github.com/biocypher/meta-graph)).
+If you create something yourself, or are planning to, please get in touch, so we can keep this board updated for everyone!

 # 🌈 Contribution Guidelines